Getting Into Consulting as a PhD: Complete Guide (2026)

 Author: Taylor Warfield, Former Bain Manager and interviewer

-Getting into consulting as a PhD is not only possible, it is increasingly common.
-McKinsey, BCG, Bain, and dozens of other firms actively recruit PhD holders and place them at the same level as MBA hires, with starting compensation packages above $190,000 at top firms.
+Getting into consulting as a PhD is not only possible, it is increasingly common, with McKinsey, BCG, Bain, and dozens of other firms hiring PhDs at the same level as MBAs and paying total compensation above $245,000 at top firms.
+This guide covers which firms hire PhDs, how much they pay, the 2026 recruiting programs and deadlines, and exactly how to apply and pass your interviews.

 Why Do Consulting Firms Hire PhDs?

-First, consulting firms want the best talent regardless of where it comes from.
-While firms have traditionally hired from top MBA programs, they have expanded to recruit from medical schools, law schools, and graduate research programs.
+First, firms want the best talent regardless of where it comes from.
+While consulting traditionally hired from top MBA programs, firms have expanded to recruit from medical schools, law schools, and graduate research programs.
 The talent pool in PhD programs is enormous and largely untapped compared to business schools.

 Second, PhD skills transfer directly to consulting work.
 In your doctoral program, you gather data, break down complex problems, write clearly, and present findings to skeptical audiences.
-These are the same things consultants do every day on client engagements.
+Consultants do the same things every day on client engagements.

-Third, the work that consultants do is becoming more specialized.
-If a firm is helping a pharmaceutical company launch a new drug, a biochemistry PhD adds credibility and expertise that an MBA simply cannot match.
-This growing demand for technical depth gives PhD candidates a unique edge.
+Third, client work is becoming more technical.
+If a firm is helping a pharmaceutical company launch a new drug, a biochemistry PhD adds credibility and expertise that an MBA cannot match.
+This growing demand for technical depth gives PhD candidates a real edge.

 What Level Do PhDs Enter Consulting At?

-PhDs typically enter consulting firms at the same level as MBA hires.
+In the United States, PhDs enter consulting firms at the same level as MBA hires.
 At McKinsey, this is the Associate level.
-At BCG, it is the Consultant level.
-At Bain, it is also the Consultant level.
-You skip the entry-level analyst position that undergraduates start in.
+At BCG and Bain, it is the Consultant level, which means you skip the entry-level analyst position that undergraduates start in.

-This means you will be in the same incoming class as MBA graduates.
-Based on industry data, PhDs tend to have a steeper learning curve in the first few months but often outperform MBA peers over the long run due to their deeper analytical training.
+You will be in the same incoming class as MBA graduates.
+In my experience, PhDs face a steeper learning curve in the first few months but often outperform their MBA peers over the long run because of their deeper analytical training.

 What About Master's Degree Holders?